aisha-x/THM/Rooms/PT/Linux-privilege-escalation.md

 2 password hashes cracked, 0 left
 ```

-Login to the missy account, and look for vactors.
+Log in to the Missy account, and look for Vactors.
 ```bash
 [missy@ip-10-10-181-178 leonard]$ sudo -l
 Matching Defaults entries for missy on ip-10-10-181-178: